Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization

 The rest of this paper is structured as follows.
 Section \ref{sec:levels} provides an overview of the basic concepts of quantum computing theory, related system architecture and software stack.
-Section \ref{sec:qisa} introduces the requirements for quantum ISA induced by hardware and the proposed circuit characterization model.
-Also, we discusses the ISA design space and four alternatives for QPU control processor.
+Section \ref{sec:char} characterizes quantum circuits and then motivates our design metrics before presenting our ISA.
+In section \ref{sec:control}, we discuss the ISA design space and four alternatives for quantum control processor.
 Section \ref{sec:res} shows the results of the ISA analysis, comparative study and real algorithms use cases.
 This section summarizes the capabilities and limitations of the quantum ISAs.
-Section \ref{sec:concl} concludes our work and proposes the potential directions for future work.
+Section \ref{sec:concl} concludes our work and proposes potential future directions.